shivend7195/shivend7195/README.md

-Hi 👋 My name is Shivend Singh
+Hi 👋 My name is SHIVEND SINGH
 ==============================

-Student
+OPEN FOR OPPORTUNITIES
 -------

 started learning to write thoughts into codes!!!